terrypatterson/terrypatterson.github.io/_posts/2025-01-23-managing-enrollments-via-google-sheets-and-rest-apis-pt2.md

 The script above check to see if the course existed and wasn't disabled.
 It also checked to see if the user id exists in the Blackboard instance too.

 Once that was done, we need to see if the user id is enrolled already in the course.
 Some instructors would manually add the users to their courses out of habit and I didn't want to stop that process.
-So I needed to check for this, also because the script was also used to unassign enrollments in courses
+So I needed to check for this, because the script was also used to unassign enrollments in courses.

 ```python